collective/collective.migrationhelpers/README.rst

     Fix bytes in opkapiindex

 fix_portlets
-    Fix navigation_portlet (has ComputedValue for portal instead of a UUID)
+    Fix portlets that use a ComputedValue for path-storage instead of a UUID

 rebuild_relations
     Exports all valid reations from the relation-catalog, purges the relation-catalog